27 Toronto Tourist Attractions That You Shouldn’t Miss

-These Are Some of the Top Toronto Tourist Attractions!
+These are Some of the Top Toronto Tourist Attractions!

-The Best Toronto Attractions
+Top Toronto Tourist Attractions

-But that’s enough tour talk now – let’s dive into the top attractions around Toronto!
+Let’s dive into the top attractions around Toronto!
 You’ll notice that they are in no particular geographical order.
 That said, we did our best to give you the general locations/directions.

 CN Tower

 The Canadian National Tower (also commonly known as the CN Tower) is like the crown jewel of the Toronto skyline.
-Built back in the 1970s, the CN Tower was the tallest man-made structure!

-Standing at 533 metres tall, the views from the top are absolutely incredible.
-You can see for many miles and even into the United States!
+Built back in the 1970s, the CN Tower was at one point the tallest man-made structure!
+Standing 533 metres tall, the views from the top are absolutely incredible.
+You can see for many miles and even into the United States (on a good day)!

-Once you ride one of the speedy elevators to the main deck, there is lots to do up there!
+Once you take one of the speedy elevators to the main deck, there is lots to do up there!
 There is a famous glass floor for those brave enough to walk on.
 The view down to the ground is pretty dizzying.

 Lastly, you can take the elevator to the Sky Pod – one level higher for views of the city.
-Comes at an entry cost, though so plan accordingly!
+Comes at an entry cost, though, so plan accordingly!
 Here is the official website for the CN Tower.

 The Distillery District